Fright Night (2011) | Review

 All that being said, to say that this was a masterpiece of a remake is a stretch.
 I still liked it overall, and I like how it was able to separate itself from the 1985 film, while still staying true to the material.
 But it still doesn’t manage to feel necessary.
 I don’t mean to insinuate that a remake must be necessary to be good.
 I mean that if the original didn’t exist, this would be a perfectly good vampire movie, but since the original does exist, it’s difficult for me to opt to watch this one instead.

-Counter examples to this would include remakes like John Carpenter’s The Thing, or Invasion of the Body Snatchers from 1978, or The Blob from 1988, or even Evil Dead from 2013.
-Each of these remakes do enough different from the originals that they manage to stand out in ways that make them a good alternative watch.
+Counter examples to this would include remakes like John Carpenter’s The Thing, from 1978, from 1988, or even Evil Dead from 2013.
+Each of these remakes does enough different from the originals that they manage to stand out in ways that make them a good alternative watch.
 The Thing from Another World is a much different film from Carpenter’s and, likewise, The Blob movies are vastly different from each other in tone and style, giving a wildly different experience.
 Invasion of the Body Snatchers and the other remakes are all more similar to each other, but they explore alternative themes and ideas, and they have their own style to give their own unique experience.

 TL;DR